hurzelpurzel/mutatingwebhook/README.md

 Webbhook, that is able to inject labels to pods.

-Originated by "ThatDevOpsGuy"
+Original sourcecode by "ThatDevOpsGuy"

 ## Installation
 First install the gencerts helm chart, that will generate a self signed cert.
-Afterwards install the mutatingwehook
+Afterwards install the mtwehook chart.

 ## Current function
 Injects a label if the label example-webhook-enabled: "true" existt

 ## Next steps:

-- create a helm chart to install it : Ongoing
 - make configureable: Intended to add annotations to pvcs dependent on storage class